ezekiel24r/NvidiaProfileStore/README.md

-e# VR Settings Guide for MSFS2020 with RTX 3070 & Quest 3 Link Cable
+# VR Settings Guide for MSFS2020 with RTX 3070 & Quest 3 Link Cable

 This was orignially a reddit post but reddit did not like me posting image links.